FAQs

 Should I add compression to my mixes?

 Some mastering engineers will tell you not to compress your mixes, giving various reasons such as the quality of your compressors or your monitoring environment not being up to par, but I disagree.
-Mix compression can radically change the instrumental balances within the music; if left to the mastering engineer your mix will often come back sounding very different from what you sent.
-I recommend judicious use of compression, checking the results in various listening environments with varying levels (if needed) until you are sure it is beneficial.
-If you still feel uncertain, print versions with and without compression, and remember, the mastering engineer is there to ‘polish’, not ‘repaint’ your mixes …
+Mix compression can radically change the instrumental balances within the music; if left to the mastering engineer your mix may come back sounding very different from what you sent.
+If desired, I recommend judicious use of compression, checking the results in various listening environments with varying levels until you are sure it is beneficial.
+If you still feel uncertain, print versions with and without compression, and remember, the mastering engineer is there to ‘polish’, not ‘finish’ your mixes …

-Should I use a Finalizer, L1, L2, T-Racks, etc. before I send my master to you?
+Should I use a digital limiter (such as the L2, L3, Ozone) before I send my master to you?

 What do I get back from mastering?

-We strive to insure you are happy with your project before we cut master parts, so we prefer sending reference discs for you to listen to and approve.
-That being said, more and more clients wish to simply download the reference files and approve the master from there.
-If you wish to download the reference files instead of recieving a reference disc, that’s fine – we have two dedicated servers to allow for this.
+We strive to insure you are thrilled with your project before we cut master parts, so while a vast majority of clients wish to simply download the reference files from one of our servers and approve the master from there, we’re happy to send reference discs for you to listen to and approve.
 If tweaks are needed, we will address any issues you have and send new reference discs.
 After your approval, the production master(s) will be cut and delivered where you wish.

 What is a ‘reference disc’?
 How is it different from the ‘production master’?